thesofproject/sof/tools/rimage/README.md

 /path/to/rimage/build/rimage`; Zephyr documentation and `west sign -h` have more details.

-## Testing rimage changes with SOF Continuous Integration
+## Testing tomlc99 changes with SOF Continuous Integration

-This section is about leveraging SOF validation to test rimage changes _before_ submitting them to the rimage repository.
+This section is about leveraging SOF validation to test tomlc99 changes _before_ submitting them to the tomlc99 repository.

-Nothing here is actually specific to SOF and rimage; you can apply the same test logic to any submodule and parent on Github.
+Nothing here is actually specific to SOF and tomlc99; you can apply the same test logic to any submodule and parent on Github.
 In fact the same logic applies to submodule alternatives.
 Github is the only requirement.

 ### Get familiar with git submodules

-This is unfortunately not optional for SOF and rimage.
+This is unfortunately not optional for SOF and tomlc99.

 For various reasons submodules seem to confuse many git users.
 Maybe because the versions of the submodules are not directly visible in some configuration file like with most alternatives?
-Either way, an unfortunate prerequisite before doing any rimage work is to get familiar with git submodules in general.
+Either way, an unfortunate prerequisite before doing any tomlc99 work is to get familiar with git submodules in general.
 As submodules are built-in there are many resources about them on the Internet.
 One possible starting point is https://git-scm.com/book/en/v2/Git-Tools-Submodules but feel free to use any other good tutorial instead.
 Make sure you actually practice a tutorial; don't just read it.
-Practicing on a temporary and throw-away copy of SOF + rimage is a great idea.
+Practicing on a temporary and throw-away copy of SOF + tomlc99 is a great idea.

 Obviously, you also need to be familiar with regular Github pull requests.

-### Run SOF tests on unmerged rimage commits
+### Run SOF tests on unmerged tomlc99 commits

-First, push the rimage commits you want to be tested to any branch of your rimage fork on Github.
-Do _not_ submit an rimage pull request yet.
+First, push the tomlc99 commits you want to be tested to any branch of your tomlc99 fork on Github.
+Do _not_ submit an tomlc99 pull request yet.

-Note your rimage fork must have been created using the actual "fork" button on Github so Github is aware of the connection with the upstream rimage repo.
-In the top-left corner you should see `forked from thesofproject/rimage` under the name of your fork.
+Note your tomlc99 fork must have been created using the actual "fork" button on Github so Github is aware of the connection with the upstream tomlc99 repo.
+In the top-left corner you should see `forked from thesofproject/tomlc99` under the name of your fork.
 If not then search the Internet for "re-attach detached github fork".

-Then, **pretend** these rimage commits have already been accepted and merged (they have been neither) and submit to SOF a draft pull request that updates the main SOF branch with your brand new rimage commits to test.
-The only SOF commit in this SOF TEST pull request is an SOF commit that updates the rimage pointer to the SHA of your last rimage commit.
+Then, **pretend** these tomlc99 commits have already been accepted and merged (they have been neither) and submit to SOF a draft pull request that updates the main SOF branch with your brand new tomlc99 commits to test.
+The only SOF commit in this SOF TEST pull request is an SOF commit that updates the tomlc99 pointer to the SHA of your last tomlc99 commit.
 If you're not sure how to do this then you must go back to the previous section and practice submodules more.